quasarframework/quasar-framework.org/source/components/floating-action-buttons.md

 </q-fab>
 ```

-We'll continue describing only the expandable FAB, as the non-expandable FAB is, as mentioned above, a simple [circular button](/components/buttons.html).
+We'll continue describing only the expandable FAB, as the non-expandable FAB is, as mentioned above, a simple [round button](/components/buttons.html).

 ## Vue Properties
 > These properties and methods apply to `<q-fab>` only.